Roman Empire: Languages

 Latin and Greek were the main languages of the Empire, (Note: It has been called a state of bilingualism but that's only true of the educated and so Bruno Rochette suggests it's more appropriate as a diglossia but concedes this still does not adequately explain it, as Greek was "high" against Latin's "super-high".
-Latin experienced a period of spreading from the second century BCE, and especially in the western provinces, but not as much in the eastern provinces.
+Latin experienced a period of spreading from the second century BC, and especially in the western provinces, but not as much in the eastern provinces.
 In the east, Greek was always the dominant language, a leftover influence from the Hellenistic period that predates the Empire.) but the Empire was deliberately multilingual.
 Andrew Wallace-Hadrill says "The main desire of the Roman government was to make itself understood".
 At the start of the Empire, knowledge of Greek was useful to pass as educated nobility and knowledge of Latin was useful for a career in the military, government, or law.
 Bilingual inscriptions indicate the everyday interpenetration of the two languages.

 Latin and Greek's mutual linguistic and cultural influence is a complex topic.
 Latin words incorporated into Greek were very common by the early imperial era, especially for military, administration, and trade and commerce matters.
 Greek grammar, literature, poetry and philosophy shaped Latin language and culture.